The Years Before

 I started playing drums around five.
 I had an erector set that I opened the lid and hit as my high-hat and an Indian drum bought in New Mexico.
 I started taking private lessons at age 8.
 My first public performance was in a church talent show playing to “Dear Prudence” with only a snare drum and cymbal.
 My second performance was in fifth grade in the school talent show where I played on my Japanese set to “Old Brown Shoe”.

 I took local drum lessons and became 1st percussionist in 7th and 8th grade Band and Orchestra.
 We had an incredible teacher named Mr. Grantham.
 I don’t know why he was teaching middle school, but we all benefited from his discipline and experience.
 Our winter concerts were recorded direct to two-track and made into lps.
 We played some pretty difficult stuff for our age like Liszt’s “Les Preludes” in 12/8.
 I played Tympani on that one.
-I was 1st percussionist in 7th and 8th grade Band and Orchestra, 1st percussionist in the high school Band, Wind Ensemble, Orchestra and 2nd drummer in the Jazz Band.
+In high school I became 1st percussionist in Band, Wind Ensemble, Orchestra and 2nd drummer in the Jazz Band.